 - Preview Pane lab in Gmail

-To determine whether there is an issue with a conflicting extension, you can try opening Mixmax in an incognito browser window — if everything works in incognito, then there is a conflicting extension.
+To see if there’s an extension conflict, try opening Mixmax in an incognito browser window — if everything works in incognito, then there is a conflicting extension.
 Here are the steps to follow:

 - Go to the File menu (the 3 vertical dots in the top right corner) and choose New Incognito Window, then visit Gmail (or Google Inbox) in the browser window that appears.

-- You can re-install Mixmax so that Mixmax is the extension that was installed most recently.
+- Re-install Mixmax so that Mixmax is the extension that was installed most recently.
 Chrome automatically updates your extensions, without your knowledge, so you may need to repeat this process whenever the conflicting extension gets updated.
 Here's how to re-install Mixmax:

 - Go to chrome://extensions and click the trash can icon next to Mixmax.

 If you absolutely need that conflicting extension, let us know why!
-Write us at email@example.com.
+Write to email@example.com.